rust-lang/reference/src/attributes/type_system.md

 }
 ```

-It's also impossible to cast non-exhaustive types from foreign crates.
+It's also not allowed to cast non-exhaustive types from foreign crates.
 ```rust, ignore
 use othercrate::NonExhaustiveEnum;